 Permit Review Period

 - Commercial: Allow 3 to 5 weeks for reviewing commercial plans.
 Payment of the plan review fee is required upon application submittal.

-- Residential: Allow 5 to 10 business days for reviewing residential plans.
+- Residential: Allow 2 to 4 weeks for reviewing residential plans.
 Payment of the plan review fee is required upon application submittal.